marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

   **Approach to Imputing Null Values for the rest columns with Nulls:**

   *For the remaining columns with null values, I will plot histograms to check the distributions but will not perform outlier detection as extensively as for the HDI column.
 This decision is based on the project's focus on practice and skill development, and to save time.
-In the case of the HDI column, outlier analysis revealed only left skewness without significant outliers, making a similar in-depth analysis for the remaining columns less critical.*
+In the case of the HDI column, outlier analysis revealed only left skewness without significant outliers, making a similar in-depth analysis for the remaining columns less critical.
+In addition, similar to the analysis performed for the HDI columns, the distribution analysis was also conducted for selected years.

   **1. Addressing the null values in the [EYS] fields.**

   ![image](https://github.com/user-attachments/assets/018fd4a3-2843-4506-a929-923162f5605c)

-  *Null values were present only in the years between 2000 and 2006; therefore, distribution analysis was conducted selectively for 2000, 2003, and 2006.*
+  *Null values were present only in the years between 2000 and 2006.*

   - **Nearly symmetrical Nature**: The close proximity of mean and median values across the years suggests that there is no significant skew.